Deltathens/tukwimo/grammar/declension.md

 * Benefactive is marked with 'ežs'.
 * Genitive is marked with 'ojl'.

 Count is either singular or plural, and marked with a 'a' at the beginning for plural, and omitted when singular.
+If noun-root ends in a vowel, add glottal stop before the suffix and after the prefix if it begins in a vowel.